Rauume/scribe/README.md

 ## BOM

-- D1 mini board (any Arduino board will do, but you will have to adjust the sketch)
+- ESP32 C3 (any ESP/Arduino board will do, but you will have to adjust the code)
-- CSN-A4L thermal printer (any serial thermal printer might do, although I haven't tested for that - you may need to adjust power and pinout)
+- CSN-A4L/CSN-A5 thermal printer (any serial thermal printer might do, although I haven't tested for that - you may need to adjust power and pinout)
 - Paper rolls (printer comes preloaded with one, and it'll last ages - here, you're looking for 57.5±0.5mm width and 30mm max diameter)

 - 3D printer for the body (you may need some glue to fix the parts together - no screws required)